Telok Panglima Garang

 Telok Panglima Garang (lit.
-'Bay of The Fierce Panglima') is a mukim in Kuala Langat District, Selangor, Malaysia.
+'Bay of The Fierce Panglima') or Panglima Garang Bay is a mukim and city in Kuala Langat District, Selangor, Malaysia.
 The Telok Panglima Garang Free Trade Zone (FTZ) is located here.
 The town is administered by the Zone 4, 5 and 8 of the Kuala Langat Municipal Council.

 Transportation

-Teluk Panglima Garang is served by Federal Route 5, linking the town with Banting in the south and Klang to the north.
+Telok Panglima Garang is served by Klang-Banting Highway (Federal Route 5), linking the town with Banting in the south and Klang to the north.
 In 2012, the town was connected by South Klang Valley Expressway, providing access to Shah Alam, Kuala Lumpur and Putrajaya.